The Ryder Cup is going back to Spain in 2031.

 A variety of golf courses have held the Ryder Cup and the captain of the home side is given the chance to shape the course conditions to their strengths.

-America will hope to build on their crushing win over Europe at Whistling Straits two years ago with a side rich in quality and full of PGA Tour stars.
+America wanted to build on their crushing win over Europe at Whistling Straits in 2021 with a side rich in quality and full of PGA Tour stars, but Luke Donald’s blue and gold side won the trophy back in Italy.

 2025